What is a Homebuyers Survey?

 How Long Does A Homebuyers Survey Take?

-A Homebuyers Survey will take between 2-4 hours to complete, with a 3-5 working day wait for the report to be produced.
-In contrast, a building survey could take as long as 8 hours.
-When it comes to your Homebuyers Report it's good to understand how much time it'll take to complete the initial inspection as well as how long it'll take to get the results as it can help you plan for your overall move.
+When it comes to your homebuyers survey, it's good to understand how much time it'll take to complete the initial inspection as well as how long it'll take to get the results to help you plan for your overall move.

-Usually buyers get a Homebuyers Survey completed after they have had an offer accepted.
-For this reason, you should start getting quotes as soon as possible.
-This is because of the upfront cost of a survey and the fact that this can be wasted money if you're unable to find a price that both yourself and the seller are happy with.
+Buyers book their homebuyers survey once they have had an offer accepted.
+For this reason, you should start getting quotes as soon as possible to avoid any delay in the chain.
 If there's somebody currently living in the property, you'll need to agree with them ahead of time when the survey will take place.

 Your estate agent will usually suggest that you make the offer on the condition that a survey does not produce any significant or costly findings.
 Once the survey is complete, there's nothing to stop you from going back to the seller and attempting to negotiate the house price based on the findings.

-2. How long does a Homebuyers Survey take?
+2. How Long Does a House Survey take?

 If possible, it's good to ask the surveyor what access they will need ahead of time and make sure this is available for their visit.
 Not only will this ensure that the survey is completed quickly, but will also ensure that no crucial areas are neglected in the report.